 Where can I find the template for the volunteer report?

 As soon as you have access to MS Teams, you will find the template for the volunteer report under Teams "ACDH-CH_i_Internships" as a member under "General / Files".

 The internship should conclude with a brief final presentation by the volunteers as part of the MTR-programme and a brief volunteer report (submission deadline two weeks after the end of the internship).
 Afterwards, a volunteer certificate will be drawn up by the supervisor (and sent to the graduate (e-mail or via mail) no later than two weeks after receipt of the volunteer report.

-How can I get credit for my internship at my university?
+How can I get credits for my internship at my university?

 Whether, and to what extent your university or your field of study will credit an internship, must be clarified by you independently and in advance with your student coordinator at your respective institution.
 Students who are enrolled in the MA Digital Humanities at the University of Vienna can gain up to 8 ECTS for their internship (80h: 4 ECTS, 120h: 6 ECTS, 160h: 8 ECTS).

 In some cases, an internship for your studies must meet a minimum level for reasons of quality assurance, or a completed form is required.
 If you have successfully completed your internship, we will be happy to confirm that you have completed your internship.